By default, our load balancers pass all incoming requests to your application without throttling them in any way.

 If we configure a rate limit, each incoming request is matched by using the "zone key", which would be the user agents IP by default.
 The zone key is used to group and count requests that belong together.
 Eventually it will be used to rejected requests that exceed the defined rate per zone.

 While using the users IP as a zone key would often be a good fit for basic rate limiting, you could also use an API user, a session token or any other available HTTP-Header/most available nginx variables for matching requests.

 Examples of zone keys, for different limit targets:

-For each request limit zone you can define a single zone key, the maximum number of requests per second, a burst amount and the desired HTTP response code to return once the rate limit was hit.
+For each request limit zone you can define a single zone key which also can consist of multiple variables, the maximum number of requests per second, a burst amount and the desired HTTP response code to return once the rate limit was hit.
 You can use multiple zones per vhost or location.
 Requests with an empty key value are not accounted into the rate limit.